tomhendra/dotfiles/README.md

 - [Zach Holman](https://github.com/holman/dotfiles)

 ## Notes
-This setup uses Fig for zsh plugin management.
-If preferable to control this manually then [Antidote](https://getantidote.github.io) has you covered.
+Fig is used for zsh plugin management.
+For manual control [Antidote](https://getantidote.github.io) has you covered.

-At the time of writing (25/10/22) Fig's Dotfiles feature is lacking – aliases added to Fig do not appear in Fig's autocomplete!
+At the time of writing (25/10/22) Fig's Dotfile feature is lacking – aliases added to Fig do not appear in Fig's autocomplete.

-Mackup was removed from the workflow due to the following considerations.

-There aren't many supported apps that I use for which Mackup would be useful:

-- Bat
-- Git
-- Docker
-- NPM
-- ripgrep
-- Starship
-- Vim
-- Yarn
-- Zsh

-Other supported apps that I use would not benefit much from Mackup:

-- Homebrew: Not much to configure
-- IINA: A media player
-- Messages: iCloud backup
-- Apple Music: iCloud backup
-- WhatsApp Web: Synced to iPhone

-**Benefits of Mackup**

-- No need to pull dotfiles repo from GitHub to apply changes locally.
-- Making changes to dotfiles is more work than running `mackup backup` in terminal.
-- Newly installed apps just need a `mackup.cfg` entry to be backed up, if supported.

-**Drawbacks of Mackup**

-- Less control (although specifying which apps to handle in `.cfg` is better than the reverse).
-- Zsh / Vim errors (reported) - Common pattern seems to be excluding zsh in `Mackup.cfg`!
-- Moving things away from Mackup due to errors complicates maintenance by requiring additional backup methods.
-- Mackup dev team's support list contains apps without official vendor support.
-- Negative comments from vendors requesting removal from Mackup's support list!
-- Dropbox file duplicate errors due to devices syncing concurrently (error handling concerns).

-Conclusion -- Mackup's drawbacks outweigh its benefits.

 ## TODO

-The current setup of git and symlinks works, but could scale messily and isn't compatible with Linux.
-Bringing a tool into play would be beneficial.
-GNU Stow and Ansible are the popular choices, with Stow being more frequently recommended.
+Consider GNU Stow or Ansible over manually symlinking for Linux compatibility.